JOIN US IN OUR MISSION

 What do In-Home Family Educators do?

-In-Home Family Educators help parents understand their role as their child’s first and most important teacher.
+Trained In-Home Family Educators help parents understand their role as their child’s first and most important teacher.
 They provide information and support in such areas as prenatal care, child health, early learning and literacy, and child development and behavior.
 They help connect families to resources in their community and help families stay together safely.
 This is done by emphasizing each family’s strengths and helping them reach their goals.

 Healthy Families America

 Healthy Families America is a nationally recognized evidence-based home visiting program model designed to work with overburdened families who are at-risk for adverse childhood experiences, including child maltreatment.
 The HFA model, developed in 1992 by Prevent Child Abuse America, is based upon 12 Critical Elements derived from more than 30 years of research to ensure programs are effective in working with families.
-In West Virginia, Healthy Families America is available in Cabell, Mason, Wayne, Logan, and parts of Lincoln Counties through Mountain State Healthy Families.
+In West Virginia, Healthy Families America is available in Cabell, Mason, Wayne, Logan, and parts of Lincoln counties through Mountain State Healthy Families.

 Maternal Infant Health Outreach Workers (MIHOW)

 Maternal Infant Health Outreach Workers Program is a parent-to-parent intervention that targets families from pregnancy through the child’s third year of life.
 The program employs and trains parents to serve families in their own communities to encourage and support healthy lifestyles, positive parenting practices, and to help families understand and promote healthy child development.
-In West Virginia, the MIHOW program is available in Fayette, Raleigh, Mingo, Monongalia, Ohio and bordering communities of Greenbrier and Nicholas Counties.
+In West Virginia, the MIHOW program is available in Fayette, Raleigh, Mingo, Monongalia, Ohio and bordering communities of Greenbrier and Nicholas counties.

 Parents as Teachers